The Special Educational Needs Co-ordinator (SENCO) is Claire Armstrong.

 What specialist services and expertise are available at or accessed by the setting?

 We liaise with the Children's Centre, speech and language therapist as well as being able to seek advice from specialist teachers too.
-Two members of staff have had training in supporting children with Down Syndrome and all staff receive regular training as needed.
-We have a member of staff who works at playgroup and MOOS who specialises in working with children with special needs and has attended various training and has many years of experience.
+One member of staff has had training in supporting children with Down Syndrome and all staff receive regular training as needed.

 How accessible is the setting?